Date of Last Revision

 Dr. Christine Graor & Dr. Lori Kidd

 Davis, Kathleen M. and Schwarz, Julia E., "The Prevalence and Impact of Chronic Pain in Baccalaureate Nursing Students" (2016).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 297.